tuenti/pouch/cmd/pouch/README.md

     http_method: <HTTP method to use to request secrets>
     files:
     - path: <path to file to create>
+      mode: <mode for the file and subdirectories if they are created>
       template: <inline template for the file>
       templateFile: <path to file containing a template>
   <...>